QUALIFY NOW TO ATTEND OUR FALL NEW FOSTER PARENT TRAINING.

 Wisconsin foster care consists of different levels of care.
-Foster kids have a level and foster homes have a level.
+Foster kids have a level and a foster home license have a level.
 This information pertains to the level of licensing.

 CCR foster parents are licensed at levels 2, 3, or 4.
 The higher the number the more experience and training a foster home must have and that correlates to the children we are able to place in a home.